Mena-E/ft-airbnb-34/README.md

 It is a regression problem.

-The model training is in the notebooks.
+The model training is in the assets.

 A dash app has been made and hosted on heroku.